JonathanMischuk/NodePress/README.md

 For Gulp - gulp watch:bundleAdmin, gulp watch:adminCSS, gulp watch:bundleSite will automate
 clientside JS and LESS modifications

-I'm currently refactoring some files and directories - there are unnecessary files and folders in the np-site/themes/ directories right now.
+I'm currently refactoring some files and directories.

-Plenty of new features are being added, but everything is still very much in testing stage.
+Plenty of new features are being added, but everything is still in a development stage.
 I will keep the README up to date with everything new, or any changes.

 Please let me know if you have any ideas, or something isn't right.